mlchoudhary/mlchoudhary.github.io/_pages/about.md

-I am a sixth-year Ph.D. student in Finance at London Business School.
+I am an Assistant Professor of Finance at the Kelley School of Business Indiana University.

 I work at the intersection of political economy and corporate finance.
 In my research, I explore how firms overcome political and contractual frictions in labour markets and its implications for the allocation of human capital.

-I will be joining the Kelley School of Business, Indiana University as an Assistant Professor of Finance.